cybersader/awesome-cybersader/📁 01 - Logs, Journal/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 			- Since Kali Linux has GParted, I'll just boot with that
 			- [Get Kali | Kali Linux](https://www.kali.org/get-kali/#kali-live)
 				- [gparted | Kali Linux Tools](https://www.kali.org/tools/gparted/)
+		- Used balenaEtcher to flash to a USB, plugged it in, and got a GNU Grub screen.
+I'm pretty sure the CPU supports graphics, so not sure what the issue is
 		-
 ## Initial Install